zacwm/warnable/README.md

 Version 2.0.0 (June 2020 - WIP)

 ## !!
 THIS VERSION IS NOT FINISHED !!
 This version is still in development!
-It is likely features are still missing.
-Please don't make an issue for this branch until it's released out of development.
-Contact me for suggestions or help: Zachary#0001
+There is likely missing features and bugs, feel free to contact me on Discord @ Zachary#0001.

+Version 2.0

 ### Changes in 2.0.0
 - (+) Updated to Discord.js v12.
 - (+) Warning points.
 - (+) Prune messages.
-- (+) ~~Multiple DB type support.~~ (Sticking to node-json-db)
 - (+) Listing warnings now has pages.
 - (+) Extra logging - Message & user updates.
 - (+) Multiple Discord server support.
-- (+) Mute timer - With warnings or manually.
+- (+) Mute and temp ban timer - Also supports leave/join bypass.
 - (-) Commands & events no longer in one file.
 - (-) User tags (eg: Zachary#0001) support.
 - (-) Warning ID's